ahmet2mir/periphery/docs/getting-started.md

-# Getting Started with Periphery
+# Getting Started with Herald

-This guide will help you get Periphery up and running quickly.
+This guide will help you get Herald up and running quickly.

 ## Prerequisites